Causes of Deck Collapse – Is Your Vinyl Deck at Risk?

 When buying a home with an attached deck, there is a notion that “if it’s built, it must be okay.”
 The truth is, you have no idea who built the deck and their qualifications.
 You also don’t know if proper deck building codes and practices were in place.
 Although safety codes for deck building have improved since 2009, decks built earlier (or those built without permit or inspection) have no such requirements.

 Additionally, decks that are safe to begin with do not stay that way indefinitely.
 The lifespan of a deck varies depending on many factors.
-Homeowners should pay attention to decks in the 15 to 20 year or older mark, as they may be beginning to show signs of structural rot or degradation.
+Homeowners should pay attention to decks in the 15 to 20 year or older mark, as they may be beginning to show signs of structural rot or other types of degradation.

 Need for Annual Vinyl Deck Inspections

-Unless you are selling or buying a home, or installing an addition, there’s no legal requirement for a deck inspection.
+Unless you are selling or buying a hoe, or installing an addition, there’s no legal requirement for a deck inspection.
 Deck structures could go years, even decades, without a structural inspection.
 Meanwhile, new decks are not always built to the revised building standards, leaving homeowners open to risk.

 Even if your deck appears to be in great shape, underlying water seepage or poor attachment could cause deck failure.
 In addition to a full inspection prior to the purchase of a home, a deck should be regularly inspected to catch problems before they cause major issues.